The Panda Clinic is an acupuncture centre created by Rebecca Avern specifically for the treatment of children. Rebecca has extensive experience and

 Training in Japanese paediatric acupuncture techniques (shonishin) (2013): with Stephen Birch (author of Shonishin: Japanese Paediatric Acupuncture).

 I have run busy acupuncture practices since 2001.
-Whilst I continue to treat some adults, my practice is now almost solely focussed on treating children.
-I set up the Panda Clinic, an acupuncture clinic solely for the treatment of children, in Oxford in 2012.
+My practice is now solely focussed on treating children.
+I set up the Panda Clinic, an acupuncture clinic for the treatment of babies, children and teenagers, in Oxford in 2012.
+I also founded and work at an affordable acupuncture clinic for children in Oxford.

 I have two secondary-school age children (Alathea and Leyla) and this hugely informs how I approach the treatment of children.
 I care deeply about children’s health.
 I believe that imbalances in a child’s qi corrected early on in life can mean a person avoids a lifetime of ill-health.
 A healthy child is usually a happy child, and is more able to enjoy life and achieve their potential.